binwenwu/3DSIM_WEB/README.md

 ## Introduction

 `3DSIM WEB` is a 3D webgis prototype system built based on the self-designed **"3DSIM conceptual model"**.
 It is developed using mainstream technologies such as `Vue3`, `Vite5`, and `TypeScript`, and can be used for learning and reference.
-The core code for `3DSIM` design still needs to be optimized and is awaiting open source.
+The core code of `3DSIM` design has also been officially open sourced: https://github.com/binwenwu/3DSIM

 ## Features